 Now that you know the different types of solar batteries, how do you compare them based on their key features?
 There are several factors that you need to consider when choosing a solar battery for your home, such as:

-• Capacity: The capacity of a solar battery is the amount of energy that it can store, measured in kilowatt-hours (kWh).
-The higher the capacity, the more energy you can store and use later.
-However, the capacity also depends on the depth of discharge (DoD), which is the percentage of the battery’s capacity that can be used before it needs to be recharged.
-For example, a 10 kWh battery with a 50% DoD can only provide 5 kWh of usable energy, while a 10 kWh battery with a 90% DoD can provide 9 kWh of usable energy.
-Therefore, you need to look at both the capacity and the DoD of a solar battery to determine how much energy you can actually use.
+The capacity of a solar battery, measured in kilowatt-hours (kWh), indicates the amount of energy it can store.
+A higher capacity means you can store and use more energy later.
+It's important to consider the Depth of Discharge (DoD), which is the percentage of the battery's capacity that can be used before needing a recharge.
+For example, a 10 kWh battery with a 50% DoD provides 5 kWh of usable energy, while a 10 kWh battery with a 90% DoD provides 9 kWh.
+Assess both capacity and DoD to determine usable energy.

 As you can see, there are many factors to consider when comparing solar batteries based on their key features.
 To help you make the best decision, you can use online tools and calculators, such as the Solar Battery Comparison Tool or the Solar Battery Calculator, to compare different solar batteries and see how they perform in different scenarios.